AliceDeLorenci/Information-Bottleneck/README.md

     - [ok] relu
         - Motivation: very restricted test setting in the paper, testing more popular activation
         - setup 2
-    - [] what is the impact o regularization: weight decay (setup 3 and 4)
+    - [ok] what is the impact o regularization: weight decay (setup 3 and 4)
         - Motivation: compression phase is hypothetised to relate to generalization, it is well known regularization propotes regularization, therefore the hypothesis is that we will observe more significant compression
         - setup 3 (0.0001)
         - setup 4 (0.001)